Ardalyst/Celedon-Autonumber-RTM/README.md

 #Celedon Partners AutoNumber Solution

-This is a custom re-useable AutoNumber that we can use as needed.
-The Managed solution is the one that should be used in all client's systems.
-That way we have full control to install/uninstall/upgrade it as needed.
-The UnManaged solution is only to be used for developing the Managed solution.

 ##What it does right now, v1.0:
 * Supports custom prefix and suffix
 * Configurable number of digits